 3. What are some tips for staying focused and avoiding distractions while working?

-Try utilizing noise-cancelling headphones or looking for a quiet area to work in order to maintain focus and keep away from interruptions while working.
+Try utilizing noise-canceling headphones or looking for a quiet area to work in order to maintain focus and keep away from interruptions while working.
 Keep your phone and social media notifications away from any potential distractions.
 Use a timer to help you stay on track and to help you divide up your workday into shorter segments with frequent breaks.

 4. How can I balance my personal and professional responsibilities effectively?